SymbolixAU/colourvalues/README.md

 **Rcpp**

 All functions are written in `Rcpp`.
-I have exposed some of them in header files so you can `LinkTo` them in your package.
+I have exposed some of them in header files so you can “link to” them in your package.

 For example, the `LinkingTo` section in `DESCRIPTION` will look something like